Allen County, Indiana People

 On this date in 1912, Chief Little Turtle's grave was discovered in present day Fort Wayne Indiana almost 100 years to the day of his death (July 14, 1812).
 A contractor building a house on what is present day Lawton Place near downtown, discovered a Miami grave that would be identified as the Chiefs (part of the identification came from the dress sword buried with the remains which was the dress sword President George Washington had given the Chief).
 That area of Fort Wayne was originally burial grounds for the city of Kekionga and eventually would become the farm of William Wells.
 Because William Wells was killed at Fort Dearborn (present day Chicago) in August of 1812 and his farm along with everything around fort Wayne would be burned in the Siege of Fort Wayne in August of 1812, Little Turtle's grave would be lost to history until this day.

-A July 14, 2020 post by Indiana Historical Bureau on Facebook:
+Tuesday, July 14, 2020 post by the Indiana Historical Bureau on Facebook:

 On July 14, 1812, Miami leader Little Turtle, or Mihšihkinaahkwa, died near Fort Wayne.
 Born near the Eel (Kenapocomoco) River, Little Turtle led the Western Confederacy against American troops who wanted to push them out of the Northwest Territory in the 1780s and 1790s in order to acquire land.
 While Little Turtle led many military victories, he was eventually defeated at the Battle of Fallen Timbers in 1794 by General Anthony Wayne's troops.